 Compressor operation is monitored with pressure sensors (Pic.
-D.3-B):
+D.3):

-- c) Pressure Transducers (as main operational control and safety) and - d) Pressure Switches (fast-reacting backup safety).
+- c) Pressure Transducers (only a single set of transducers on the lead circuit only for information purpose, not used for control) and - d) Pressure Switches (fast-reacting backup safety).

-Dehumidifier is equipped with various sensors and safeties (approximate location is shown on Pic.
-D.4-A and D.2-A):
+Note.
+Sensors and safeties approximate location is shown on Pic.
+D.1B and D.1C - refer as needed.

 - RA Combo Sensor (21) measures temperature and humidity of the pool room air (Return Air) entering the dehumidifier.
-It is located at the main filter rack. - OA Temperature Sensor (22) measures outdoor air temperature; it's located at the OA filter rack. - As an option, the combo sensor (instead of regular thermistor) can be installed at the OA intake to measure both the temperature and humidity of the outdoor air. - ET (EvapT) Temperature Sensor (23) measures the temperature of air leaving evaporator coil.
-It's located directly downstream of the evaporator. - SA temperature sensor (24) measures the temperature of the air leaving the dehumidifier (supplied to the premise).
-It must be located downstream of the space heater: - o In some cases, where the space heater is external to dehumidifier, the sensor will be provided with the dehumidifier to be field-mounted into the supply air ductwork downstream of the space heater. - If the dehumidifier is equipped with the pool heating option, the Pool Water Temperature sensors (Pool In (25) and Pool Out (26)) measure the entering and leaving pool water temperature.
-The sensors are located directly at the respective connections of the coaxial pool water heat exchanger. - As an option, the pool water heat exchanger piping/manifold may have water flow switch also. - The compressor's discharge line (high pressure side) is equipped with Temperature and Pressure sensors set Discharge Temperature Sensor, High Pressure Transducer and High Pressure Switch (27) to protect the compressor and control its operation.
-A similar function is performed by Suction Temperature, Low Pressure Transducer and Switch (28) located at compressor's suction line (low pressure side). - Main Electric Panel, apart from devices listed above (control board, OP, etc.) also contains Voltage Monitor; some optional control sensors and devices such as an air pressure differential sensor, current sensor(s).
+It is located at the return air ductwork connection to the dehumidifier. - OA Temperature Sensor (22) measures outdoor air temperature; it's located at the OA filter rack. - As an option, the combo sensor (instead of regular thermistor) can be installed at the OA intake to measure both the temperature and humidity of the outdoor air. - ET (EvapT) Temperature Sensor (23) measures the temperature of air leaving evaporator coil.
+It's located directly downstream of the evaporator coil(s) (one sensor per each compressor circuit). - SA temperature sensor (24) measures the temperature of the air leaving the dehumidifier (supplied to the premise).
+It must be located downstream of the space heater:

+- SA temperature sensor of dehumidifier, equipped with gas heater, would be composed of four regular temperature sensors, installed in different points at supply duct connection, averaging temperature reading. - If the dehumidifier is equipped with the pool heating option, the Pool Water Temperature sensors (Pool In (25) and Pool Out (26)) measure the entering and leaving pool water temperature.
+The sensors are located at respective manifolds. - o As an option, the pool water heat exchanger piping/manifold may have water flow switch also. - The compressor's discharge line (high pressure side) is equipped with Temperature and Pressure sensors set Discharge Temperature Sensor, High Pressure Transducer and High Pressure Switch (27) to protect the compressor and control its operation.
+A similar function is performed by Suction Temperature Sensor, Low Pressure Transducer and Low Pressure Switch (28) located at compressor's suction line (low pressure side). - High and low pressure transducers are only installed on the lead compressor module. - If dehumidifier is equipped with Heat Recovery option, it could also have Exhaust Air (EA) Temperature Sensor (29), installed downstream of exhaust-side located heat recovery glycol coil. - Reheat pressure transducer (30) for measuring air pressure upstream of reheat coil.

+Main Electric Panel, apart from devices listed above (control board, OP, etc.) also contains Voltage Monitor; some optional control sensors and devices such as an air pressure differential sensor, current sensor(s).
 It may also be located in main electrical panel or in the dehumidifier in general.